-There are those who say the Tanakh*, the Hebrew Bible or Old Testament, doesn’t speak of an eternal afterlife.
+There are those who say the Tanakh*, that is the Hebrew Bible or Old Testament, doesn’t speak of an eternal afterlife.
 And while the idea of heaven and hell isn’t as clearly stated in the Old Testament, as it is the New Testament, there are clear references to be found.
 Remarkably, many of these Old Testament afterlife verses, indicated in bold type below, are echoed in the New Testament!

 "Enoch walked faithfully with God; then he was no more, because God took him away" Genesis 5:24.